hedywings/objectbox/README.md

 <a name="API_isEmpty"></a>
 ### .isEmpty()

-Checks if the box is empty.
+Checks if this box is empty.

 **Arguments**